United States involvement in regime change: 1909–1910: Nicaragua

 Governor Juan José Estrada, member of the Conservative Party, led a revolt against President José Santos Zelaya, member of the Liberal Party reelected in 1906.
 This became what is known as the Estrada rebellion.
 The United States supported the conservative forces because Zelaya had wanted to work with Germany or Japan to build a new canal through the country.
 The U.S. controlled the Panama Canal and did not want competition from another country outside of the Americas.
-Thomas P Moffat, a US council in Bluefields, Nicaragua would give overt support, in conflict with the US trying to only give covert support.
+Thomas P Moffat, a US council in Bluefields, Nicaragua, would give overt support, in conflict with the US trying to only give covert support.
 Direct intervention would be pushed by the secretary of state Philander C. Knox.
 Two Americans were executed by Zelaya for their participation with the conservatives.
 Seeing an opportunity the United States became directly involved in the rebellion and sent in troops, which landed on the Mosquito Coast.
-On December 14, 1909 Zelaya was forced to resign under diplomatic pressure from America and fled Nicaragua.
-Before Zelaya fled, he along with the liberal assembly choose José Madriz to lead Nicaragua.
+On December 14, 1909, Zelaya was forced to resign under diplomatic pressure from America and fled Nicaragua.
+Before Zelaya fled, he, along with the liberal assembly, chose José Madriz to lead Nicaragua.
 The U.S. refused to recognize Madriz.
 The conservatives eventually beat back the liberals and forced Madriz to resign.
 Estrada then became the president.
 Thomas Cleland Dawson was sent as a special agent to the country and determined that any election held would bring the liberals into power, so had Estrada set up a constituent assembly to elect him instead.
 In August 1910 Estrada became President of Nicaragua under U.S. recognition, agreeing to certain conditions from the U.S. After the intervention, the U.S. and Nicaragua signed a treaty on June 6, 1911.